rebecapastl/book-club-2.0/README.md

 - Author field:
 Insert the author’s name to the field Author
 - Cover field:
-Copy the URL/URI of the image and paste it into the field Cover (refer to the end of the manual to see how to copy the URL/URI using Chrome, Firefox and Edge)
+Copy the URL/URI of the image and paste it into the field Cover (refer to the end of the manual to see how to copy the URL/URI using Chrome, Firefox, and Edge)
 - Availability field:
 Choose from the dropdown if you are registering the book for trading with other users, for borrowing to other users, or if it is available for both